A year on, Surfside remembers 98 victims of condo collapse

 The Associated Press

+“Exactly 365 days ago, my house imploded, my home collapsed with everything and everyone inside but … I am alive, and I have the chance to rediscover something that motivates me to smile again, to fight, to be a whole person,” said Raquel Oliveira, whose husband and 5-year-old son died in the collapse.

+“Let’s not give up on justice, love, gratitude, forgiveness.
+Let’s not give up life.
+We have not come this far just to come this far,” she added.
-The disaster at Champlain Towers South also turned into the largest emergency response that didn’t involve a hurricane in Florida history.

-Its victims were being honored Friday at events on the ground where, for two weeks last June and July, rescue crews descended from elsewhere in Florida and from as far away as Mexico and Israel to help local teams dig through the pile and search for victims.
+The disaster was the largest non-hurricane emergency response in Florida history.
+It drew rescue crews from across the U.S. and as far away as Israel to help local teams dig through the pile and search for victims.
+They were honored Friday for their difficult work.

+“Your dedication and selflessness were on display for the entire world,” said Miami-Dade County Mayor Daniella Levine Cava.
+“Thank you for your heroic efforts.”

+Before the public ceremony organized by the town of Surfside, there was a private torch-lighting gathering at the time — about 1:25 a.m. — when the 136-unit condominium fell a year ago.

 “We stand by you today and always,” Biden said during comments briefly interrupted by a standing ovation when she mentioned the firefighters “who spent weeks working to recover your loved ones.”